In the north of Lebanon, an amicable aura rises from a humble scaled city that was once the great Phoenician capital that reigned over the seas.

 Just a warning, you might find yourself lingering for many hours taking photographs of the beauty surrounding you.

 Lahm Bi Ajeen is one of Tripoli’s most famous specialties, served at any time of the day.

 The thin crispy dough served with a delicious meat mixture is totally irresistible and even hooking.

 The small bakeries can be found on every corner of Tripoli’s streets, and are equipped with ovens specifically used for baking dough for lahm bi ajeen as well as other pastries.

-#4 Tripoli’s public beach
+#4 Tripoli’s Islands

 You will be pleasantly surprised as Lebanon’s second city is bursting with an amazing food scene that will delight every visitor’s taste.

 The origins of Lebanon’s sweets generally come from Tripoli, where the lavish amount of sugar and milk motivated locals to design heavenly sweets.

 Mohammad Hallab (Hallab means milkman) has mastered this art, gaining a top-notch reputation since its inception in 1881.
 Hallab’s family business expanded and diversified, but their best and original branch remains in Tripoli.

 All their sweets are completely mesmerizing.
 One thing that you surely will like is the traditional way of drinking water: From the Ibriq!